 - Chapter 1, "Overview" provides an introduction to the options and features for your computer.
 Safety precautions and handling techniques are discussed along with the required tools you will need to install and remove options. - Chapter 2, "Preparing to Install and Remove Options" provides instructions for removing the cover and cables for your computer and for locating the components you want to work with. - Chapter 3, "Working with Options on the System Board" provides instructions for locating, accessing, and working with options on the system board. - Chapter 4, "Working with Adapters" provides instructions for installing and removing adapters. - Chapter 5, "Working with Internal Drives" provides instructions for installing and removing internal drives. - Chapter 6, "Working with Security Options" describes features such as the security U-bolt and erasing lost or forgotten passwords. - Chapter 7, "Completing the Installation" provides instructions for reassembling your computer after you have finished installing options.
-Information about using the Configuration/Setup Utility program is also provided. - Appendix A, "Changing the Battery" explains how to change your computer backup battery and the precautions to take when handling and disposing of the battery. - Appendix B, "Interrupt and DMA Resources" contains the default interrupt and direct memory access (DMA) resources for your computer. - Appendix C, "Notices" contains IBM notices and trademark information.
+Information about using the Configuration/Setup Utility program is also provided. - Appendix A, "PC 300PL Asset Security Settings" provides important information for the PC 300PL.
+If you have a PC 300PL model, and have set an administrator password, read this section before removing the computer cover or internal components. - Appendix B, "Changing the Battery" explains how to change your computer backup battery and the precautions to take when handling and disposing of the battery. - Appendix C, "Interrupt and DMA Resources" contains the default interrupt and direct memory access (DMA) resources for your computer. - Appendix D, "Notices" contains IBM notices and trademark information.